Find Grad Schools

 Find Schools Near

-Occupation Description Under supervision, perform manual labor necessary to develop, maintain, or protect areas such as forests, forested areas, woodlands, wetlands, and rangelands through such activities as raising and transporting seedlings; combating insects, pests, and diseases harmful to plant life; and building structures to control water, erosion, and leaching of soil.
+Forest and Conservation Worker Example Under supervision, perform manual labor necessary to develop, maintain, or protect areas such as forests, forested areas, woodlands, wetlands, and rangelands through such activities as raising and transporting seedlings; combating insects, pests, and diseases harmful to plant life; and building structures to control water, erosion, and leaching of soil.
 Includes forester aides, seedling pullers, and tree planters.

 • Prune or shear tree tops or limbs to control growth, increase density, or improve shape.

-Qualities of a Forest and Conservation Worker
+Things a Forest and Conservation Worker Should Know How to Do

 These are the skills Forest and Conservation Workers say are the most useful in their careers: